BadIdeaFactory/corporate/documents/operating.md

 ### Records and Documentation
 The `corporate` GitHub repository is our official record.
-Minutes should be taken during Plotting Sessions, and it is the responsibility of the Secretary of Lore or a temporary appointee to take notes that reflect attendance, decisions, meaningful discussion, and vote counts.
+Minutes should be taken during Plotting Sessions, and it is the responsibility of the Keeper of Lore or a temporary appointee to take notes that reflect attendance, decisions, meaningful discussion, and vote counts.

 The contents of the corporate github make up the corporate records.
 Documentation structure and organization should be performed as outlined in CONTRIBUTING.md.
-The Secretary of Code is responsible for ensuring that the Secretary of Lore is adhering to the guidelines laid out in CONTRIBUTING.md.
+The Secretary of Code is responsible for ensuring that the Keeper of Lore is adhering to the guidelines laid out in CONTRIBUTING.md.

 ---------------------------------------------------------------------